b3rendsh/bit90/README.md

 The demo folder contains an example how to use the decoding tools.

 ## Documentation
-The manual you can find here: https://www.retrocomputers.gr/media/kunena/attachments/47/BIT90manual.zip
-In the docs folder is additional info like hardware/system diagrams, usefull memory addresses and BASIC extension.
+In the docs folder there is the Operation Manual and additional info like hardware/system diagrams, usefull memory addresses and BASIC extension.

 ## Mame emulator
 The developers of Mame created a bit90 machine which is working excellent: